Chivier/easy-gpt4o/README.md

 Easy-GPT4O opensource version: use OpenAI older API implements GPT-4o in less than 200 lines of code.

+## Motivation

+Why I start this project?
+This is just a toy project and a simple demo.
+I want to prove some ideas in this project:

+- Developers can build their own GPT-4o using existing APIs.
+By leveraging available tools, developers can easily access the capabilities of advanced models.
+- End-to-end models provide low latency but limited customization.
+This project explores the trade-off between latency and customization, highlighting the benefits and limitations of each approach.
+- The combined power of multiple models can outperform a single multimodal model.
+This project demonstrates the effectiveness of a collaborative approach, leveraging the collective intelligence of various models to achieve superior results.

 ## Prerequisites

 - Python 3.6 or higher